JuanPablo-Gecana/bakedgoodstracker/README.md

 - Accept and process customer orders.<br> (**STATUS:** 🟩)
   A. If the ordered product is currently out of stock, customer can pre-order that product. (**STATUS:** 🟥)
   B. If the order was a "cake", customer can include custom writing on the cake and it also includes a candle for free. (**STATUS:** 🟥)
+  C. Giving customer an option if they want it delivered straight to them or by pickup. (**STATUS:** 🟥)
 - Validate stock availability before confirming an order.<br> (**STATUS:** 🟩)
 - Automatically deduct inventory quantities after a successful order.<br> (**STATUS:** 🟩)
 - Save and retrieve inventory records.<br> (**STATUS:** 🟩)